↑ How Can We Forecast HF Propagation Conditions?

 3. Simulations: Software applications that simulate the current ionospheric state and its effect on HF radio waves.

-The models are based on data from solar activity, space weather, and ionosphere and layer remote sensing.
+The models are based on data from solar activity, space weather, and the ionospheric state.

 4. What are Models?